 - Are you making your payments on time?

-- Have you applied for many credit cards or loan within a short period of time?
+- Have you applied for many credit cards or loans within a short period of time?

-- Are their errors on your credit report?
+- Are there errors in your credit report?

 - Is your credit utilization ratio too high?